shrutikapoor08/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.

 * * *
+I would tell you a joke about programming...

+But it only works on my machine

+* * *
 What is the problem with git jokes?

 Everyone has their own version!